JCSS-PMC/PMC/part-01/models-for-physical-behaviour.md

  Further information related to models of several material types is given in part 3.

-## Mechanical models
+## 5.5.
+Mechanical models

  The following mechanical models may be classified

-1.  models describing static response
+a)  models describing static response

-2.  models decribing dynamic response
+b)  models decribing dynamic response

-3.  models for fatigue
+c)  models for fatigue

 a)  *models describing static response*